Helmholtz-HiRSE/helmholtz-hirse.github.io/promo.md

 Following the start of this HiRSE initiative right at the beginning of summer 2024, only 4 weeks later we have heard back from almost 50 developers or teams of developers, eager to present their work.
-The replies come from a rather diverse set of codes spawning multiple scientific disciplines and range from frontends to existing codes over codes providing services to simulation codes running at the largest supercomputers.
+The replies have come from a rather diverse set of codes spanning multiple scientific disciplines and range from frontends to existing codes to codes providing services to simulation codes running at the largest supercomputers.

 A common theme for many of them: the wish for sustainable funding not only for lighthouse projects and new developments, but also for established codes.
 Of